beast-dev/doc/tutorials/workshop_genomic_epidemiology/workshop_genomic_epidemiology.md

 We have provided the combined case genome sequences and NiV background set.
 Once you have decompressed the `NiV_background.with_outbreak.seq_run_1.fasta` file, select `Choose file` on the MAFFT web server and upload your file.
 We will run with the default AUTO mode (it may be useful to change the Title length field to 50, but not necessary), select `Submit`.

-When the alignment is complete the following screen will show:

 When ready, return to the results page and click on `Fasta format` to download the alignment as a FASTA file.